Tuesday, April 10, 2018

 "Mockingbird: A world where humans wander, drugged and lulled by electronic bliss.
 Where quick sex is best, where people would rather burn themselves alive than endure.
 A dying world of no children, no art, no reading.
 Where some still refuse to surrender.
 And love is the only hope.
 Mockingbird: A strange love triangle.
 Spolforth, the most perfect machine ever created, whose only wish is to die.
 Paul and Mary Lou, whose passion for each other is the only future.
 Mockingbird: A haunting novel, reverberating with anguish.
 That beats the force of life.
 And celebrates joy and love, the strength of hope, the force of the word, and the magic of a dream."

-Even though "strong" women in science-fiction and fantasy art had already been well established by a medley of talented artists, some going back to the very early Pulp era, no one but Feck had ever bathed them in such sensuous color values.
+Even though "strong" women in science-fiction and fantasy art had already been well established by a medley of talented artists, some going back to the early Pulp era, no one but Feck had ever bathed them in such sensuous color values.
 High Couch of Silistra, The Golden Sword, Wind from the Abyss, and The Carnelian Throne (Bantam, 1981), are four outstanding covers that Feck produced in 1980 for the 2nd editions of Janet E. Morris's science-fiction series Silistra.
 Taken individually, or as a group, they are undeniably strong, yet unabashedly gorgeous.

 High Couch of Silistra: "Her sensuality was at the core of her world.
 Her quest was in galaxies beyond the civilized stars.
 Somewhere deep in the heavens of a terribly distant tomorrow was the one man whose will conquered her own."